What is an IRA: Individual Retirement Account guide

 What is a traditional IRA?

-A traditional IRA allows you to make before-tax contributions and all your contributions might not be tax-deductible.
+A traditional IRA allows you to make before-tax contributions, but all your contributions might not be tax-deductible.
 According to the Internal Revenue Service (IRS), your traditional IRA contributions will be tax-deductible based on your income, filing status, and other benefits you or your spouse (when filing jointly) have from work.

-The traditional IRA behaves more like a pre-tax 401(k) as deductible contributions come with income tax during retirement and it requires RMDs when you turn 73.
-The only difference is that your contributions will be much lower on a traditional IRA and no employer on this account.
+The traditional IRA behaves more like a pre-tax 401(k) as deductible contributions come with income tax during retirement, and it requires RMDs when you turn 73.
+The only difference is that your contributions will be much lower on a traditional IRA, and no employer’s match on this account.

 A traditional IRA is good for you if you don’t have other retirement benefits such as 401(K) from your workplace.

-The traditional IRA will give you access to a wide range of investment options such as ETFs, Mutual Funds, Index Funds, individual stocks, etc. In addition, you can shop around for lower fees on your account.
+The traditional IRA will give you access to various investment options such as ETFs, Mutual Funds, Index Funds, individual stocks, etc. In addition, you can shop around for lower fees on your account.

 Related post: 401(K) Vs. Traditional IRA: Which retirement plan is better?